 Waterproof apparel is smart to have in your wardrobe.
 If you find that rain is in the forecast, you can wear your waterproof gear and not have to worry about getting wet all day on the course.
 Some of the items that are most useful in waterproof form are jackets, pants, and shoes.
 You will also want to consider investing in rain gloves as they will help you stay dry and avoid being distracted by wet hands while you are playing.
 When investing in waterproof apparel you should shop https://www.thegolfshoponline.co.uk/waterproofs/ for a great selection.

 4. Study How the Rain Affects Your Golf Ball

 You should take into consideration that your golf ball will respond differently to the weather on a rainy day compared to a warm and sunny day.
 For one thing, the number one hurdle most golfers face is the wetness of the ground, which ultimately affects the ball.
-To avoid negative results from the wetness of the course, try keeping your golf ball dry for as long as possible.
+To avoid negative results from the wetness of the course, try getting custom golf balls or try keeping your golf ball dry for as long as possible.
 Use extra towels to wipe the ball in between turns.
 If this is not feasible, be sure to have extra balls on hand so that you can use them in a pinch.